douglasjoseholmes/sieveoferatosthenes-sample/README.md

 ### Installing

+* Make sure your instance of Windows 10 is enabled for development.
+Details can be found [here](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development)
 * Clone the full contents of your repository to a readable/writable area of your computer.

 If using Visual Studio 2017 or later: